MohamedAli1995/Sign-Language-Recognition/README.md

 # How to Train
 In order to train, pretrain or test the model you need first to edit the config file that is described at(#Config-File).<br>
-To train a Sentiment LSTM model:<br>
+To train a Gesture Recognition model:<br>
 set:<br>
 ```
 "num_epochs":200,